Ambiance shouldn't come with air pollution. Use these expert tips to make sure your home has a healthy glow.

 Lighting a candle can be a powerful and meaningful part of celebration, meditation, self-care rituals, religious ceremonies and more.
 But it pays to do your research before hitting "Add to Cart."
 Look for companies that are transparent about the ingredients they use (especially fragrances), even if the FDA doesn’t hold them to it.

-THE WELL's new Sun Salutation Candle ticks all the safety boxes — and has a divine mellow citrus scent.
+Our Sun Salutation Candle ticks all the safety boxes when it comes to non-toxic candles — and has a divine mellow citrus scent.

-- 100% plant-based wax (coconut and sustainably harvested palm)
+- 100-percent plant-based wax (coconut and sustainably harvested palm)

 - Lead-free cotton wick